Cannabis manufacturing

 Waste management

 Most, if not all, cannabis manufacturing processes produce some sort of waste that varies from organic waste to hazardous waste.
-Cannabis waste in the form of plant material (leaves, stalks, stems, etc.) that is not combined with hazardous or toxic materials are considered organic waste that can be composted or disposed of at a solid waste facility.
+You can compost any organic plant materials as long as they’re not combined with hazardous or toxic materials.

 Cannabis waste is considered hazardous waste if it is listed under federal regulations or exhibits one of the hazardous waste characteristics: ignitability, corrosivity, reactivity, and toxicity.

-This may include waste solvents (ex. propane, ethanol, butane), process waste that is contaminated with solvents, used reactants, or compressed gasses.
-Hazardous waste must be processed through hazardous waste facilities.
+This may include waste solvents (ex. propane, ethanol, butane), process waste contaminated with solvents, used reactants, or compressed gases.
+You must dispose of this waste through hazardous waste facilities.

 Cannabis manufacturers need to characterize their waste for appropriate disposal.
 Reach out to your local solid waste and hazardous waste facilities to understand appropriate disposal and the volume of waste they will accept.